B0nisek/noc-psd2/README.md

 but feel free to use your favourite IDE):
 * Import and run application from IntelliJ IDEA: [IntelliJ Import](https://www.jetbrains.com/help/idea/maven.html#maven_import_project_start)

 Other option is to build and run it from command line.
-Navigate to `noc-psd2-app` directory and run the following command:
+Navigate to application root directory and run the following command:
 * Build and run: `mvn spring-boot:run`

 After this step, you should be able to navigate to `http://localhost:8080/` in your favourite browser and